NEA RESEARCH LABS: Program Description

 - The dissemination of research projects, study findings, data, tools, or services to other researchers, arts practitioners, and the general public.

 Competitive applications will, as appropriate:

-- Demonstrate the capacity to design and implement a series of studies based on theory-driven research questions and methodologies that will yield important information about the impact of the arts within the selected topic area.
+- Demonstrate the capacity to design and implement a series of interdisciplinary studies based on theory-driven research questions and methodologies that will yield important information about the impact of the arts within the selected topic area.

 - Propose novel and promising research approaches, such as rigorous analyses of organizational or social networks, and/or social media data, and statistically driven meta-analyses.